[resellers click here]

 A LED is a special type of semiconductor diode.
 Like a normal diode, it consists of a chip of semiconducting material impregnated, or doped, with impurities to create a structure called a pn junction.
 Charge-carriers (electrons and holes) are created by an electric current passing through the junction, and release energy in the form of photons as they recombine.
 The wavelength of the light, and therefore its color, depends on the band gap energy of the materials forming the pn junction.
 A normal diode, typically made of silicon or germanium, emits invisible far-infrared light, but the materials used for a LED have band gap energies corresponding to near-infrared, visible or near-ultraviolet light.

-• aluminum gallium arsenide (AlGaAs) - red and infrared
+• aluminium gallium arsenide (AlGaAs) - red and infrared

 • gallium arsenide/phosphate (GaAsP) - red, orange and yellow